Kick start your employee wellness plan with these 13 ideas!

-Start improving your employee wellness program with these ideas:
+Start improving your employee wellness plan with these ideas:

 Provide healthy snacks for staff

-get a fruit box delivered weekly (or more!) – stop offering sugary snacks – get rid of the unhealthy vending machine!
+Get a fruit box delivered weekly (or more!) – stop offering sugary snacks – get rid of the unhealthy vending machine!
 Order healthy lunches instead of muffins, cookies and cakes for staff meetings.
+Provide a healthy breakfast bar for employees to enjoy.

 Implement standing desks